Email Warmup

 • Tight fit if you already use Lemlist

-• Simple setup and predictable "per email" pricing model
+• Simple setup and predictable per-mailbox pricing

 • Generally strong for small teams that want warm-up without a lot of configuration